SrikarVeluvali/ScraperWizard/README.md

-Here’s a README.md file for your "ScraperWizard" app tailored to the requirements specified in the document:

----

 # ScraperWizard

 ScraperWizard is an AI-powered application designed to automate information retrieval from the web based on user-defined prompts.
 This tool allows users to upload datasets, define search queries dynamically, and extract relevant information using advanced LLM capabilities.
 The extracted data can be displayed in a user-friendly dashboard and downloaded as structured files.